 This section describes the methodology of the paper.
 First, in Section 3.1, the optimization model used is explained in detail.
 The focus is thereby on the mathematical formulation.
 However, where meaningful, qualitative explanations are added to give the reader a more complete understanding of the model.
 These qualitative explanations are used in particular to describe the main decision made by the model between maintaining operation, decommissioning or making replacement investment in existing gas grid pipelines.
-In Section 3.2 the gas grid in Austria, which serves as the case study in this paper is presented.
+In Section 3.2 the gas grid in Austria, which serves as the case study in this paper, is presented.
 Finally, in Section 3.3 , the four different scenarios are shown 1

 Optimization model

-The optimization model used is based on the model described in 64.
+The optimization model used, which is an optimal solution finding the economic trade-off between the capital and operating costs of the grid (mainly pipeline costs) and the revenues for meeting gas demand through the grid, is based on the model described in [64].
 The original model is a graph-based linear optimization model with the objective of minimizing total system costs from the perspective of the gas grid operator.
-The optimal solution finds the economic trade-off between the capital and operating costs of the grid (mainly pipeline costs) and the revenues for meeting gas demand through the grid.
 These revenues are generated on the basis of the predefined grid charge and the volume of gas demand met.
 In the graphical representation of the grid in the model, gas demand is assigned to nodes and pipelines are represented by lines.
-The model focuses only on the supply and transport of natural and renewable gas through the grid.
-Other energy sources are not considered.
+With other energy sources not considered, the model focuses only on the supply and transport of natural and renewable gas through the grid.
 Compared to the original model, further fundamental functionalities have been added that are necessary to answer the research questions posed here.
 The new functionalities relate to:

-The consideration of alternative supply options, such as trucking and onsite storage, and their costs in the objective function.
+The consideration of alternative supply options, such as trucking and on-site storage, and their costs in the objective function.
 This allows the

 model to bypass the use of pipelines to supply very small volumes (e.g., compared to their maximum transport capacity) in the grid at the expense of the cost of the truck, including transport and storage.
 This change in the objective function also replaces the previously mentioned idea of revenues generated by the grid charge.